 For the sake of my project I defined “Black popular culture” as any form of media that has both mass accessibility and appeal.
 Thus, I analyzed social media posts from or about Black people (Instagram & Twitter), stand up comedy specials by Black comedians, sitcoms and films featuring majority Black cast, and songs written by Black artists for representation or mention of physical discipline.

-I hope that in the end my research can serve as something not used to demonize the parenting methods that have been widely practiced in the Black community for centuries, but to show people that the messages given to them about corporal punishment are not based in facts and are seriously harming our beloved children.
+I hope that in the end my research can serve as something not used to demonize the parenting methods that have been widely practised in the Black community for centuries, but to show people that the messages given to them about corporal punishment are not based on facts and are seriously harming our beloved children.

 Where did your passion for this research originate?